Evergreen (French band): Albums

 Towards was released on 5 May 2014 by Island Records in the UK and Because Music in France, Belgium and Switzerland.

 It was recorded and mixed in Brixton's Iguana Studios, with Charlie Andrew (producer of Alt-J, Sivu and Marika Hackman).

 The album was described as "smart pop that keeps its charm" (Clash), "considered but playful" (The 405), "a sublime, varied LP that's a perfect accompaniment to the impending sun-pecked skies" (music OMH).

-The first three singles from the album were 'Daughters', 'False Start' and 'Best Thing'.
-The video for 'Daughters', directed by Dominique Rocher, is a take on the Danaids myth based on overlapping choreography, and shot in a single take as well as a single room.
+The first three singles from the album were "Daughters", "False Start" and "Best Thing".
+The video for "Daughters", directed by Dominique Rocher, is a take on the Danaids myth based on overlapping choreography, and shot in a single take as well as a single room.

+Their second album "Overseas" was produced and mixed by Ash Workman in Ramsgate, UK.
+The album was released on 15 June 2018 by Because Music.

+It contains songs both in English and in French and is centered around themes such as identity, language and borders.

+Sign Out (2023) was released as a mini-album concluding a diptych started with the Sign In EP (2021).
+The songs from both releases were written during the COVID-19 pandemic and have been described by the band as "a collection of songs obsessed with human connections and disconnections, infused with Y2K-era nostalgia and escapist grooves".
+Both releases were recorded and produced by Jon Reich, who has since joined the band as an official member.
+Sign In and Sign Out were released on independent labels Kidding Aside & Empty Streets Records.